ptzagk/greenlock-cli/README.md

       --debug BOOLEAN           show traces and logs

       --tls-sni-01-port NUMBER  Use TLS-SNI-01 challenge type with this port.
-(Default is 443) (must be 443 with most production servers) (Boulder allows 5001 in testing mode)
+                                (must be 443 with most production servers) (Boulder allows 5001 in testing mode)

       --http-01-port [NUMBER]   Use HTTP-01 challenge type with this port, used for SimpleHttp challenge.
 (Default is 80)